fbgallet/roam-mcp-bridge/README.md

 - Check that the bridge is running on the expected port
 - Verify the server name in the URL matches your configuration

+### Transport-Specific Issues

+**HTTP Transport:**
+- Check that the remote server accepts POST requests
+- Verify authentication headers are correct
+- Ensure the server returns valid JSON responses

+**SSE Transport:**
+- Check that the server supports Server-Sent Events
+- Verify the server accepts persistent connections
+- Look for connection timeout or stream parsing errors

 ### Process Management
-- Servers are automatically restarted if they crash
+- Local servers are automatically restarted if they crash
+- Remote servers automatically reconnect on connection loss
 - Use `GET /servers` to check server status
 - Check console logs for detailed error information